bearyung/alice-cards/docs/tutorial-game-rules/using-tokens.md

 - **Usage:** Place HP Tokens on a character card to track its current health.
 Characters start with a certain number of HP Tokens, as indicated in their description.

-- **Effect of Damage:** When a character receives damage, remove the corresponding number of HP Tokens.
+- **Effect:** When a character receives damage, remove the corresponding number of HP Tokens.
 If a character’s HP drops to zero, they are defeated and must be moved to the discard pile.
 Role in Battles: Monitoring HP is crucial during battles, as it determines a character's survivability and influence in the game.

 ### Reap Tokens:
 - **Purpose:** Reap Tokens indicate that a character is engaged in reaping elements.

-Usage: Place a Reap Token on a character card when they are reaping elements as per game rules.
+- **Usage:** Place a Reap Token on a character card when they are reaping elements as per game rules.

-- **Restrictions:** A character with a Reap Token cannot declare or engage in fights during that turn.
+- **Effect:** A character with a Reap Token cannot declare or engage in fights during that turn.
 This represents their focus on gathering elements rather than battling.

 ### Lock Tokens
 - **Purpose:** Lock Tokens are used to indicate that a character or artifact has been temporarily disabled or restricted by an opponent’s action or ability.